CharlesHit/Materials/README.md

 # How to Compile

-Add freeGLUT or GLUT/OpenGL mannually.
-Then it shall work.
+Prerequisite: add freeGLUT or GLUT/OpenGL mannually.

 # Materials I did in this program